 Dessen's training includes diverse freelance experiences, graduate studies with Yusef Lateef, George E. Lewis, and Anthony Davis, and degrees from the Eastman School of Music (BM Performance), UMass Amherst (MM Jazz Composition) and UC San Diego (PhD Critical Studies and Experimental Practices).
 He has published writings on networked music, the Asian American creative music movement and intercultural African diasporic collaboration, as well as a Preface to Yusef Lateef’s Songbook.
 A faculty member at the University of California, Irvine since 2006, Dessen co-founded a MFA and PhD program in Integrated Composition, Improvisation and Technology (ICIT), served for four years as chair of the Music Department, and is currently the Director of the Gassmann Electronic Music Studios.
 For more information, please visit www.mdessen.com.

 Courses at UCI

-Professor Dessen teaches graduate-level courses in Improvisation/Composition, Networked and Telematic Music, and Critical Studies, and undergraduate courses including Jazz Combo, Improvisation, Jazz Trombone, Musicianship, Composition and Introduction to Music (GE).
-For selected course syllabi, please see <https://mdessen.com/portfolio/writing-and-teaching/>.
+Professor Dessen teaches graduate-level courses in Improvisation/Composition, Networked and Telematic Music, Critical Studies, and Contemporary Ensemble, and undergraduate courses including Jazz Combo, Improvisation, Jazz Trombone, Musicianship, Composition and Introduction to Music (GE).
+View selected course syllabi here.